codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/decryption-with-mozilla-sops.md

 ---
-title: "Decryption with Mozilla SOPS"
+title: "Decrypt with Mozilla SOPS"
 description: "Store secrets in your repository and decrypt them using Mozilla SOPS"
 group: example-catalog
 sub_group: ci-examples